 - Impact: Higher tax liability or loss of benefit to save on taxes

-- Prevent: Check all the eligible deductions and sections available for an NRI and apply them accordingly.
+- Prevent: Check all eligible deductions and sections available to NRIs and apply them accordingly.
 Also, ensure to provide supporting documents to support your claim.

 Filing an ITR-2 online has a well-structured process.
 With a little systematic approach, the process can be managed easily.
 Follow the steps mentioned below for filing ITR-2:

 Gather Form 26AS, bank statement, capital gains details, foreign income details, information about loans/investments, proof of deductions, and Form 16 (if worked in India).
-NRIs must mainly focus on Indian bank accounts and property, and must determine which deductions an NRI is eligible to apply for.
+NRIs must primarily focus on Indian bank accounts and property and determine which deductions they are eligible to claim.

-Step 2: Register or Log in to the e-Filing Portal
+Step 2: Log In to the Income Tax e-Filing Portal

 Visit the Income Tax e-filing portal.
-In case you are a new user, log in by entering your PAN number, using it as your User ID.
+If you are a new user, log in by entering your PAN number as your User ID.
 If you have already registered, enter your user ID, password, and the captcha code to log in.

-Opt for the online method to experience an easy process, or you can download the utility.
+Opt for the online method for an easy process, or download the utility.
 If you want to file the ITR-2 form online, click on "Downloads" to use the utility provided by the Income Tax Department.
 However, if you are an NRI staying abroad, file it online directly through the portal.
-Click on "e-file" and then ITR, after that click on "file income tax returns".
+Click on "e-file," then ITR, and then click "file income tax returns."

 Always check the relevant year to avoid any mismatch later.
 For the financial year 2024-2025, choose assessment year 2025-2026.

-Select the mode using which you would like to file your return.
+Select the mode you would like to use to file your return.
 Choose the "online filing" option through the portal and ensure good internet connectivity, and try to avoid filing offline to experience an easy process.

-Fill out your personal and income details in the form accurately, including Indian assets, tax paid, TDS, Capital Gains, and eligible deductions.
-Also, ensure to mention your NRI status correctly and any foreign income that is taxable in India.
+Fill out your personal and income details accurately in the form, including Indian assets, tax paid, TDS, Capital Gains, and eligible deductions.
+Also, ensure you correctly mention your NRI status and any foreign income that is taxable in India.

 It is often required if the NRI sells a property or receives rental income.
 If the tax is payable after determining TDS and advance tax, then use the challan link and enter the challan details in the tax return.